LG Washing Machine Problems and Repair

 A washer that fills but won’t agitate or spin could be due to many reasons.
 Check that nothing is poking through the drum holes and interfering with rotation.
-Try adjusting or increasing the load, and small loads can unbalance the washer and cause sensors to prevent spinning from protecting the machine.
-A faulty door or lid latch or sensor is another possible cause.
+Try adjusting or increasing the load, small loads can unbalance the washer and cause sensors to prevent spinning from protecting the machine.
+A faulty door lid latch or sensor is another possible cause.

 If it’s not a load or door issue, inspect the drive belt on belt-driven washers, it may be worn or broken and require replacement.
 Check the motor coupling for wear or damage and replace it if necessary.

 Look for damage to the drive block or bell and washer transmission for damage and repair or replace.
 The motor control board controls the motor’s power, checks for burnt-out components and continuity, and replaces if damaged.

 LG washing machines are well-built and should last for 20 years or more.
 However, general wear and tear do occur, and some parts fail more frequently than others.
 Digital displays present error codes that may assist when troubleshooting, so check the manual for the correlating code.

 Identifying what is causing a problem to determining what to repair or replace can be difficult.
 For example, a machine that shakes or vibrates more than usual may indicate issues with the shock absorber, suspension rod, counterbalance spring, snubber ring and pad, drum bearing, motor, or levelling leg.
 If you’re not ready to take the front or top loader washing machine apart, contact Fix Appliances CA.

 Fix Appliances CA — Yours Trusted Authorized LG Appliance Repair Service